PersonalHub360/hello-obnd/replit.md

 - **Layout Improvements**: All pages now use consistent sidebar layout
 - **User Menu**: Moved logout and user info to header-based dropdown menu
 - Database Migration: PostgreSQL with Drizzle ORM
-- Full CRUD operations for staff members
+- Full CRUD operations for staff members and deposits
 - Department, role, and status filtering
 - CSV export with proper field quoting
 - Analytics with Recharts visualizations